DuncanMays/syncedReturn/README.md

 ## File Guide

-### data_allocation.txt
-Holds the JSON serialization of an object that gives the amount of data each worker should be allocated, indexed by their IP address.

 ### data_requirements.js
 Holds the names of the DCP modules which contain the MNIST data we will train on.